Dealing with noise problems in your home or your building?

 Thick, soft, and dense fabrics like these will effectively absorb noise and prevent it from transferring to the room below.
 Test it out!

-If your budget allows it, we recommend getting soundproofing underlayment, specifically designed to reduce impact noise.
+If your budget allows it, we recommend getting soundproofing underlayment, specifically designed to reduce impact noise and improve impact insulation class (IIC).

 Good quality underlayment (usually made of rubber, fiberglass, or foam) will block most sounds from passing through the floor.